 FAQ

-AMCA is an independent, neutral and professional arbitration institution which provides platform dedicated to organizing and conducting alternative ways of dispute resolution: arbitration and mediation.
+AMCA is an independent, neutral and professional arbitration institution which provides a platform dedicated to organizing and conducting arbitration and mediation.

-Arbitration is an alternative dispute resolution process, a powerful tool utilized by individuals, businesses, and organizations to navigate legal disagreements outside the traditional court system.
-Unlike lengthy court trials, arbitration offers a faster and more streamlined approach, enabling parties to reach conclusive decisions with the help of a neutral and specialized arbitrators.
+Arbitration is an alternative dispute resolution process, a tool utilized by individuals, businesses and organizations to solve legal disagreements outside the traditional court system.

-AMCA administers a wide range of disputes, including, among others, corporate and commercial, mining, trade and investment, IT disputes, construction/engineering, shipping, insurance, intellectual property, and banking and finance.
+AMCA administers a wide range of disputes, including, among others, corporate and commercial, financial, mining, investment, IT, construction/engineering, insurance, intellectual property, family and other disputes.

 No. There is no minimum or maximum claim amount for cases to be administered by AMCA.

 Yes.
-AMCA is able to administer arbitrations where the governing law of the contract is not Armenian law.
+AMCA can administer arbitrations where the governing law of the contract is not Armenian law.

 Yes.
-AMCA is able to administer arbitrations where the seat of arbitration is not Yerevan.
+AMCA can administer arbitrations where the seat of arbitration Is not Yerevan.

 No. Hearings can also be held virtually.